binnichtaktiv/ytdlp-easy/README.md

 ## Prerequisites

 - Python 3.x
-- yt-dlp library
+- yt-dlp
+- ffmpeg

 ## Installation

 1. download [ytdlp-easy.py]():

-2. Install the required dependencies:
+2. Install the required dependencies (you can check if yt-dlp and ffmpeg are already installed using `yt-dlp -v` and `ffmpeg -h`):

 - yt-dlp